[Close Menu]

 To walk in darkness is not normal for the Christian.
 To walk in discouragement is not normal for the Christian.
 To be without faith or hope is not normal for the Christian.
 To disbelieve God's promises is not normal for the Christian.

 So be on guard for the lies of the devil lest you find yourself agreeing with them.
 Watch out for complaining.
 Watch out for pessimism.
 Watch out for playing the victim.
 Watch out for offense.
 Watch out for ego.
 Watch out for fear and anxiety.
 The lies of the enemy are designed to make us question God's love for us, God's power and protection, and to get us to mis-align ourselves and to place the body and the soul into the dominant position to push out the Spirit.
+When you rush around to try to get things done instead of first praying, you are falling into this trap.

 Philippians 4:6